apocalyptech/bl3-cli-saveedit/README.md

 Many thanks also to Baysix, who endured an awful lot of basic questions about pulling apart item serial numbers.
 Without their help, we wouldn't have item level editing (or nice item names in the output)!

+Basically what I'm saying is that anything remotely "hard" in here is all thanks to lots of other folks.
+I'm just pasting together all their stuff.
+Thanks, all!

 # License